Welcome to the KIT Faculty of Mechanical Engineering!

 In principle, you are completely free in your choice of courses and can choose those courses from the Bachelor's and Master's program that best fit into your course of studies and for which you receive recognition at your home university.
 When choosing your courses, however, please note that there are courses such as exercises, (block) seminars or internships which only accept a limited number of participants.
 Furthermore, if you are enrolled in the KIT Faculty of Mechanical Engineering, you should choose at least 70% of the courses from the course catalogues of the Mechanical Engineering Department.
 However, you are free to supplement your Learning Agreement with up to 30% of courses of other KIT faculties (e.g. economics, chemistry, electrical or civil engineering, computer science, etc.).
 We assume that our international exchange students take at least 20 - 30 ECTS per semester, including the language courses (German; all other languages) or the general education courses at the Center for Applied Cultural Studies and Studium Generale ZAK and House of Competences HOC.

-An overview of all courses offered at the KIT Faculty of Mechanical Engineering can be found in our module manuals:
+An overview of all courses offered at the KIT Faculty of Mechanical Engineering can be found in our module handbooks:

 Please focus first on the module handbook for exchange students (without degree).
-The courses listed here are also available for exchange students via the CampusManagement System, i.e. you can register online for exams and retrieve your transcripts.
+The courses listed here are all available for exchange students via the CampusManagement System.
+This simplifies internal administrative procedures, such as the online registration for exams or the independent printing of your transcripts of records.

 In addition, you can inform yourself about all other courses offered: